asyncgui/asynckivy/README.md

 ### threading

-`asynckivy` currently does not have any I/O primitives like Trio and asyncio do, thus threads are the only way to perform them without blocking the main-thread:
+`asynckivy` does not have any I/O primitives like Trio and asyncio do, thus threads are the only way to perform them without blocking the main-thread:

 ```python